rodneyshupe/Cookbook/Recipes/SoupsAndStews/ChiliEasy.rst

 Variation
 ---------

-* **Vegetarian**: Remove meat and replace with 8oz (227g) each of Chrimini and Shiitake Mushrooms, chopped into bite size pieces.
-Replace Beef Base with 1 tablespoon soy paste.
-Change beans to 14oz can each of Kidney and Black Beans.
+* **Vegetarian**: Remove meat and replace with 4oz (227g) each of Chrimini and Shiitake Mushrooms, chopped into bite size pieces and sauteed.
+If you don't want to use mushrooms try substituing 1/2 cup of bulgur.
+Replace Beef Base with 1 tablespoon soy paste and 1/2oz (14g) dried shiitake mushrooms which have been finely chopped into almost a powder.
+Change beans to 14oz can each of Kidney or Black Beans and Cannellini (two cans total).